 It is the responsibility of the owner and operators to read this manual and to train all personnel before they start working with the machine.
-By following recommended procedure, a safe working environment is provided for the operator, co-workers and bystanders in the area around the work site.
+Follow all safety instructions exactly - it is everyone's business.
+By following the recommended procedure, a safe working environment is provided for the operator, co-workers and bystanders in the area around the work site.